alexsh-coder/SillyTavern-MediaViewer/README.md

 enabled it **replaces SillyTavern's built‑in lightbox / avatar zoom / gallery popup**; disable it and the native behavior returns.

-There is **no backdrop dim** — the page behind stays visible and usable, the chat keeps scrolling, and SillyTavern's swipe gestures keep working.
+Page behind stays visible and usable, the chat keeps scrolling, and SillyTavern's swipe gestures keep working.
 Each window's position/zoom/crop is remembered and restored when you reopen the same media.